Generative Adversarial Reduced Order Modelling: Results

-Looking at a more precise measure for the GAROM accuracy, we calculate the mean $l_2$ relative error over a set of training and testing parameters, comparing it with the error obtained using the ROM baseline models --- POD--RBF, POD--NN, AE--RBF, AE--NN.
+Looking at a more precise measure for the GAROM accuracy, we calculate the mean $l_2$ relative error over a set of training and testing parameters, comparing it with the error obtained using the ROM baseline models: POD--RBF, POD--NN, AE--RBF, and AE--NN; the generative modelling baselines: cGAN, and r-cGAN; and the Operator Learning baselines: DeepONet, and NOMAD.
 As we can note from Table~\ref{tab:table}, for the majority of the experiments POD--RBF is the best across all models on the training dataset (gray rows), but it fails to properly generalize to test data.
-Indeed, the test error for the POD (white rows) can increase drastically to more than five orders of magnitude, as in the Graetz case, showing a poor ability to correctly generalize.
-Differently, ML-based methodologies exhibit comparable train and test errors, due to their ability to learn complex nonlinear relationships by the data.
+Indeed, the error computed on the test data exhibits a completely different trend with respect to the one computed over the training snapshots, especially in the Graetz case, showing a poor ability to correctly generalize.
+On the contrary, ML-based methodologies exhibit comparable train and test errors, due to their ability to learn complex nonlinear relationships by the data.
 For the test error, which is used to assess the model prediction ability, the r-GAROM model obtains very promising results for almost half of the test cases.
-Across the different deep learning models, r-GAROM obtains lower error for seven out of nine tests, highlighting its encouraging precision even in this preliminary contribution.
-It is also important to highlight that the (r-)GAROM architecture is fairly simple in all the numerical tests here pursued: both generator and discriminator are composed only of a few dense layers (details in Section~\ref{sec:training}).
-Searching for the optimal architecture is outside the scope of the work, whose aims are limited to presenting a new methodology for reduced order modeling.
-Because of this consideration and assuming the precision of the network is correlated to the number of hyperparameters, we suppose the accuracy can be further improved by using more powerful deep learning architectures, as in \cite{maulik2021reduced, dutta2022reduced, lee2020model}, at the cost of longer and more expensive training.
+Across the different deep learning models, r-GAROM obtains lower error for six out of nine tests, highlighting its encouraging precision even in this preliminary contribution.
+It is also important to highlight that the (r-)GAROM architecture is fairly simple in all the numerical tests here pursued: both generator and discriminator are composed only of a few dense layers (details in section~\nameref{sec:training}).
+We suppose the accuracy can be further improved by using more powerful deep learning architectures, as in \cite{maulik2021reduced, dutta2022reduced, lee2020model}, at the cost of longer and more expensive training.